svenvg93/svenvg93.github.io/_posts/2024-06-24-system-monitoring-series-part-2-loki-promtail.md

 title: System Monitoring Series Part 2 | Log Monitoring with Loki & Promtail
 description: In Part 2 of the System Monitoring series, discover how to configure log monitoring for your systems using Loki and Promtail, visualized with Grafana.
 date: 2024-06-24
+series: Monitoring
 categories:
-  - selfhosting
+  - Monitoring
-  - monitoring
+  - Logging
 tags:
   - docker
+  - grafana
-  - monitoring
+  - loki
 image:
   path: /assets/img/headers/2024-06-24-system-monitoring-series-part-2-loki-promtail.jpg
   alt: Photo by Mr Cup / Fabien Barral on Unsplash